 Playing in Class D for Moultrie, Johnny collected 143 hits in 455 at-bats for a .314 average with six home runs.
 Later in the 1937 season, his contract was transferred to Canton and he played both 1938 and 1939 in the Middle Atlantic League for the Canton Terriers, having good success at Class C, too.
 He hit .314 again, with 11 homers, in 1938 and he hit .334 with 13 homers in 1939.
 Four of the home runs in 1938 came in one doubleheader, which Lazor listed in an American League player questionnaire as his best day in baseball.
 It was also in Canton, in 1938, that he met and married Dorothy-Rae Crowl.

 Promoted to the Scranton Red Sox in 1940, Lazor proved he was ready for Class A baseball, and hit .306 in exactly 500 at-bats, with three home runs.
 At some point in the 1941 season (perhaps in the beginning of the year, since he had played with Louisville during spring training), Lazor had three hitless at-bats in three games with the Double-A Colonels, Boston’s highest-level team at the time.
-Most of the 1941 season, however, he spent with Canton again, hitting .288.
+Most of the 1941 season, however, he spent with Scranton again, hitting .290 there.

 In 1942 Lazor spent the full season with Louisville and had an even better year at the higher level, batting .309 with six home runs.
 In 124 games playing the outfield, he committed only two errors.
-And he began to attract attention, helped at one point when he went 4-for-4 in the first game of a July 19 doubleheader against Toledo, the four hits being a home run, a triple, and two doubles.
+And he began to attract some positive attention, helped when he went 4-for-4 in the first game of a July 19 doubleheader against Toledo.
+His four hites were a home run, a triple, and two doubles.
 Anticipating their need in 1943, the Red Sox purchased Lazor’s contract from Louisville in October.